ngendah/rapidpro-helm-chart/rapidpro/README.md

     * mailroom 7.4.1+

     Docker files are available in a sub-repository to create these images.
-    These images are unique to this helm chart since they have start-up scripts needed to bootstrap the applications.
+    The images are unique to the helm chart because they have start-up scripts needed to bootstrap each application.

 ### Installing the chart